mannion007/mannion007/README.md

 ### Knowing the value of our work

 Seeing the result of our efforts.
 I believe the stereotype of computer programmers being people who solely care about writing code is antiquated.
-I believe engineers must engineer - understand problem spaces fully and apply their craft to deliver effective solutions, with the ability to write elegant code is just one feather in their cap.
+I believe engineers must engineer - understand problem spaces fully and apply their craft to deliver effective solutions, with the ability to write elegant code being just one feather in their cap.
 Seeing the real-world change we make through our efforts is vitally important to me.

 ### Everyone is a mentor - trust and respect underpin everything